TomRosenbloom/php_cert_study/strings/Regular expressions.md

 Regular expressions contain a mixture of literal characters and meta-characters, which can define alternate characters, ranges of characters, 'wildcards' etc. etc.

-https://www.regular-expressions.info/ is the motherlode for RE info.
+https://www.regular-expressions.info/ is the motherlode for general RE info.

 ## PCRE syntax